FreedominaStonyField/Chorequesttracker/README.md

 # QuestBoard

 QuestBoard is a mobile-first React + TypeScript progressive web app that turns recurring family chores into collectible quest cards.
-It runs completely offline with IndexedDB storage, synchronises through a repository abstraction, and is ready to hook up to an API when needed.
+It now ships with a Node.js + Express backend that persists data to SQLite and streams quest updates to connected clients through Socket.IO.

 ## Features